 Current year-long VISTA positions as of 2019 include the following (applications due before June 17 for those starting in July):

-- Campus Kitchen VISTA: This VISTA member will focus on increasing the capacity of the Campus Kitchen at UGA to collect food donations and produce and distribute meals to food-insecure seniors in Athens-Clarke County.
-The VISTA will strengthen volunteer recruitment and training procedures and sustain partnerships with UGA service-learning courses, UGA student organizations, and local service agencies.
-The VISTA will improve or expand “beyond the meal” efforts of the Campus Kitchen at UGA by researching community needs and assets and evaluating current outreach efforts.
+- Campus Kitchen VISTA (Feb. start): This VISTA focuses on increasing the capacity of the Campus Kitchen at UGA to collect food donations and produce and distribute meals to food-insecure seniors in Athens-Clarke County.
+The VISTA strengthens volunteer recruitment and training procedures and sustains partnerships with UGA service-learning courses, UGA student organizations, and local service agencies.

-- School Gardens VISTAs: These VISTAs will recruit and train volunteers to assist with school gardens, develop and implement garden, nutrition, and sustainability programs at local middle schools, support food waste reduction and promote increased use of fresh produce in the school cafeteria, collaborate with others in school garden network, track/evaluate efforts, and build capacity for program sustainability.
+- Grow It Know It/Middle School Garden VISTAs (late July start): These VISTAs are placed at middle schools in Clarke County (and, since 2018, in Barrow Co.) to recruit and train volunteers to assist with school gardens, develop and implement garden, nutrition, and sustainability programs at local middle schools, support food waste reduction and promote increased use of fresh produce in the school cafeteria, and build capacity for program sustainability.

 - Athens-Clarke Co.
 Library VISTA (late July start): This VISTA works with the library's teen services and leverages volunteers and community organizations to offer a range of relevant programming for young adults at the library.

 - Clarke Co.
 Mentor Program VISTA (late July start): This VISTA helps recruit, train, and support community and UGA mentors who are partnered with mentees in the Clarke Co.
 School District.

 - College Factory VISTA (starting July 2019): This VISTA builds capacity with the organization which has programs supporting college awareness and readiness for low-income high schoolers.